 Basic LogicThe basic purpose of logic is to deduce conclusions from what you know, a process known as inference, and to detect invalid logic, known as fallacies.
 Inference is the logic of developing true statements from lists of other true statements.
-It's a natural part of human thinking that's also used by artificial intelligence.The identification of flaws in logic, known as fallacies.
+It's a natural part of human thinking that's also used by artificial intelligence.fallacies.
 Logical thought requires knowledge of common fallacies and known invalid solutions to a particular problem space.

 Certainty of LogicMethods of logical problem solving differ in terms of certainty.
 The methods abductive reasoning, inductive reasoning and backward induction all allow for likely but uncertain conclusions.
 Other methods, such as deductive reasoning only generate conclusions that can be shown to be logically certain.